timurrrr/OpenSportsCar/README.md

 ### User education suggestions

-Besides simply exposing the data electronically, car enthusiats also need to be able to interpret that data correctly.
+Besides simply exposing the data electronically, car enthusiasts also need to be able to interpret that data correctly.
 [Here](https://github.com/timurrrr/RaceChronoDiyBleDevice/blob/master/can_db/mazda_mx5_nd.md)
 is an example of documentation on how to interpret data available on the CAN bus of a Mazda MX-5.